pcafrica/advanced_programming_2025-2026/exercises/08/08-c++_cmake.md

 ---

-# Interacting with the outside world: cache variables
+# Cache variables

-Cache variables are used to interact with the command line:
+Cache variables are used to interact with the outside world through the command line:

 ```cmake
 # "VALUE" is just the default value.